Conurbation: Lower Mainland (British Columbia)

-National Capital Region (Ontario and Quebec)
+Ottawa-Gatineau / National Capital Region

 The National Capital Region (NCR) is made up of the capital, Ottawa, and neighbouring Gatineau which is located across the Ottawa River.
 As Ottawa is in Ontario and Gatineau is in Quebec, it is a unique conurbation.
 Federal government buildings are located in both cities and many workers live in one city and work in the other.
 The National Capital Region consists of an area of 5,319 square kilometres that straddles the boundary between the provinces of Ontario and Quebec.
 The area of the National Capital Region is very similar to that of the Ottawa-Gatineau Census Metropolitan Area (CMA) although the National Capital Region contains a number of small neighbouring communities that are not contained within the CMA.
 When all the communities are included, the population of the area is about 1,500,000.
-Ottawa-Gatineau is the only CMA in the nation to fall within two provinces.
+Ottawa-Gatineau is the only CMA in the nation to fall within two provinces and is the fourth largest.